-The famous “A and Eagle” trademark still caps the facade of this circa 1892 building.
-Located at 600 Main St.
+The famous “A and Eagle” trademark still caps the facade of this circa-1892 building.
+600 Main St.

 Center for Art and Education

-Housed in the Old St. Michael’s Catholic Church, featuring Emil Frei windows.
-The center offers workshops and a variety of studio classes.
+Housed in the old St. Michael’s Catholic Church adorned with beautiful Emil Frei stained glass windows, the center offers summer art camps, homeschool and after-school programs, adult workshops and children’s theatre.
 Two galleries highlight original works of art from local and regional artists.
 Visitors are encouraged to drop by and enjoy the peaceful setting and purchase art from one of the many exhibitions.
-104 N. 13th St.; (479) 474-7767.
+104 N. 13th St. 479-474-7767.

 Crawford County Bank Building

-Marble mantles, lavatories, waterworks and electric lights were the marvel of Van Buren's first bank, circa 1889.
-Located at 633 Main St.
+Marble mantles, lavatories, waterworks and electric lights were the marvel of Van Buren’s first bank, circa 1889.
+633 Main St.

 Crawford County Courthouse

 The oldest working courthouse west of the Mississippi.
 In 1877, arsonists destroyed this 1842 building.
-Later, it was rebuilt and a front porch, side and rear wings, and the clock tower with it's grand Seth Thomas Clock were added.
-Located on Main St.
+Later, it was rebuilt with the addition of a front porch, side and rear wings, and a clock tower with grand Seth Thomas Clock.
+Main St.

-Freedom Park serves as a public gathering spot with two pavilions for the farmers market or other activities, a stage for events, an interactive water feature designed for children to play and cool down during the hot and summer days, and beautiful green space.
-Located on 833 Main St. next to the Old Frisco Depot.
+Features two covered pavilions, picnic tables for other activities, amphitheater for events and performances, interactive water feature for children to play and cool down during the hot summer days and beautiful green space.
+833 Main St.

 King Opera House

-Productions are still staged in this opulent structure built in the 1880's.
+Productions are still staged in this opulent structure built in the 1880s.
 It was remodeled into a theater at the turn of the century.
-Located at 427 Main St.; call (479) 474-2426.
+427 Main St. 479-474-2426.

 Main Street Van Buren